-The listing of powers is problematic. a short form order, granting plenary authority, may provoke an objection from some provider or bank who is looking for a specific power written into the order (if not a line specifying their bank and no other!).
-A balancing f interests is required.
+The listing of powers is problematic.
+A short form order, granting plenary authority, may provoke an objection from some provider or bank who is looking for a specific power written into the order (if not a line specifying their bank and no other!).
+A balancing of interests is required.
 Consideration should be given to the anecdotal evidence as well as the CME and the results of your investigation and capacity assessment.

 Driving (!?), Voting and Decisions Concerning Personal Residence: The application, the CME, and the order appointing the guardian all must specifically address the ability of the ward to operate a motor vehicle and to vote in a public election.
-TEX.
-EST. CODE §§ 1101.001, 1101.103 and 1101.151ff.
+Tex.
+Est. Code §§ 1101.001, 1101.103 and 1101.151ff.

 In addition, any order appointing a guardian, whether with full authority or less than full authority, or upon modification of a guardianship, must specifically address the ability of a Ward to make decisions regarding residence.
-TEX.
-EST. CODE §§ 1101.151(a) & (b), 1101.152(a) & (b) and 1202.156.
+Tex.
+Est. Code §§ 1101.151(a) & (b), 1101.152(a) & (b) and 1202.156.

 Preference of Proposed Ward - The court is required to make a reasonable effort to consider the Proposed Ward's preference of the person to be appointed guardian, regardless of whether the person has designated in a 'pre-need' designation.
-TEX.
-EST. CODE § 1104.002
+Tex.
+Est. Code § 1104.002

 "Katie's Law" and Elder Texas Drivers - Effective September, 1, 2007, Texas drivers aged 79 or older can no longer renew a driver's license by mail or electronic means, but must renew the license in person at an authorized license renewal station.
 In addition, drivers aged 85 and older will now have to renew every two years, rather than every six years.
-TEX.
-TRANSP.
-CODE §521.2711.
+Tex.
+Transp.
+Code §521.2711.